philrmass/style-explorer/docs/tasks.md

 ## Style Explorer Tasks
 ### To Do
-* Add action for adding source
-* Add constant, action to add a source (url, name, w, h, pixelCount)
-* Test undefined, bad action, add source, in sources reducer
-* Add action for setting color
 * Add action to set the current source by url
 * Test undefined, bad action, set source, in currentSource reducer
 * Display image in source component by current source url
-* Add loader module
-* Parse image pixels
-* Save pixel data to source on add
+* Set current source when clicking on recent source
+* Parse image data, add colors to sources
 * Add click/drag events to color picker
 * Set HSV values from click and drag
 * Update data reference